OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/dd/inv.md

 ---
 title: inv
-description: Documentation page for the 'inv' command - displaying asset's investors.
+description: "Documentation page for the 'inv' command - displaying asset's investors."
   This command runs without parameters and is a part of financial data analysis tools.
 keywords:
 - asset investors